Raj-Hunjan/cpnt270-a3/README.md

 6. Go to instagram basic display, click `Basic Display`.
 Then scroll down to user token generator and click `generate token` then you authorize by clicking allow and then you should hav your token.
 (Just make sure you click `I Understand` to get the full token).
 Then just save it in your `.env` file.

 7. [This website](https://harrisonkolor.medium.com/using-the-instagram-api-serverless-netlify-to-display-your-own-photos-in-2021-7923014522d0) was helpful for the next step.
-You'll nedd to get your user ID.
+You'll need to get your user ID.

     - You'll need this to get your user ID: `https://graph.instagram.com/me?access_token={access_token}`
 8. Now you'll need to test the token and ID: `https://graph.instagram.com/{user-id}/media?fields=id, caption,link,media_url&access_token={access-token}`